YoobeeWebTutors/javascript-manual/08-defining-functions.md

 Variables not declared in any function are said to be *global scoped*.
 This means the variable can be accessed from anywhere, including inside any function.
 This might sound great, but it is considered bad practice to define global variables.

 To see why global variables are bad, consider this example.
 On a typical web page you may have many different JavaScript programs running.
 If these programs used global variables, they may unintentionally use the same variable names as each other.
-This means one variable could be being shared across more than one programs.
+This means one variable could be being shared across more than one program.
 If one program overwrites such a variable, the other program will use the unintended value, which is bad.

 ## Globally-Scoped Variables
 ```js